nolialsea/botcoin/README.md

 ### Slaves
 They mine or repair you pickaxe automatically for you !
 Maybe you can craft them a pickaxe too ?
-Send them to missions ?
+Send them on missions ?
 They will most probably die anyway.